 Metabolic Service

-The Metabolic Service, while based in Auckland at Starship Children's Health, is a National Metabolic Service that sees children and adults from all around the country.
-We are on call for the whole country and do at least annual clinics in almost all DHBs, depending on the need.
+The Adult and Paediatric National Metabolic Service, while based in Auckland at Starship Children's Health, is a lifespan service that sees children and adults from all around the country.
+We are on call for the whole country and do at least annual clinics in almost all centres, depending on the need.
+We look after babies diagnosed through the National Newborn Screening programme and adults in their 70's.
+We are a multidisciplinary team that supports patients through the journey that these complex disorders bring for them and their whānau.

 Consultants